The Best Wood Splitting Mauls in 2019 – Reviews (Comparison Included)

 In other words, it has to be thick enough to give a substantial impact while splitting wood and also be light enough for you to easily give twenty to thirty swings at a go before feeling tired.
-Top rated Mauls typically weigh in between 4 lbs to 12 lbs.
+These are not heavy duty machine tools.
+Usually,top rated mauls weigh in between 4 lbs to 12 lbs.
 Though it may look that this is not much of a difference in weight, it’s only after making a few swings that you realize how much of an effect the 8lb pound difference makes!

 While lighter mauls are naturally easier to turn around, it’s the heavier ones that give more and better-driving force to split wood.
 However, if you look at things theoretically, it’s proven that velocity is a more important factor to consider than weight while cutting wood.
 So eventually it is a lighter and not heavier maul that makes the top rated splitting maul.

 Then again, you have to finalize its weight based on the type of wood you will be cutting with it and of course, your size, and physical strength and of course, age.
 Senior people find it more comfortable to carry and use a lighter maul.

 With the maul consisting of only two parts, it’s quite obvious that each of them complements the other in function and importance.
 One of these parts is the handle which is made either traditionally using wood or using fiberglass in the more modern versions.
 There are also a few brands with handles made using other composite materials.